Welcome to PyTASER’s documentation!#

 • Incorporating finite-temperature effects (particularly for indirect bandgaps)

-• Direct treatment of pump-probe time delay
+• Direct treatment of pump-probe time delay and relaxation kinetics

 • Incorporating spin-flip processes for spin-polarised systems